WooHooSum/R.E.T.A.K.M/JOURNAL.md

 # Day 4 21/05/2026 Hours 3

-We pivot again.

-Realized that the new screen was gonna be a lot more effort than it was worth so I decided to switch back to the old one.
-Also got the keyboard model placed into the RETAKM model and got some tolerances fixed for it.
+I got the keyboard model placed into the RETAKM model and got some tolerances fixed for it.

 <img width="1606" height="1101" alt="image" src="https://github.com/user-attachments/assets/a1ee5e9d-a5a9-43fd-8126-0840a7246256" />

 Next I got all of the mounts figured out for the IO ports.
-We went with G16x4 ports as they're very durable but still are able to do usb signal for cheap.
+I went with G16x4 ports as they're very durable but still are able to do usb signal for cheap.
 They also just look cool, my only worry is that they may hit the keyboard power PCB.

 <img width="1556" height="936" alt="image" src="https://github.com/user-attachments/assets/ffabd825-d776-49a0-b268-85aae18ddff4" />